Q1. In situations with high risks, credit might create further problems for the borrower. Explain.

 Ans: The Reserve Bank of India supervises the functions of banks in various ways:

-- Requirements availability of collateral and documentation required by banker.
+- Requirements availability of collateral and documentation required by the banker.

-Ques 11: In India, about 80 per cent of farmers are small farmers, who need credit for cultivation.
+Q11.
+In India, about 80 percent of farmers are small farmers, who need credit for cultivation.

 (a) Why might banks be unwilling to lend to small farmers?